MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 > [!Warning]
 > Alternate Flows:
 >
-> - The document the user want to upload already is uploaded.
+> - The document the user wants to upload already is uploaded.
 > - No document given to the `Document container`.

 **Postconditions**: